omar546/omar546/README.md

 <br>
 <br>

-- 📱 I’m exploring Mobile dev with a big interest in Flutter.
 - 💼 I hold a Bachelor's in Computer/Data Science.
 - 📦 I have a strong Data Analytics / BI background and experience with Android native development with java
-- 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [omermkawy.om@gmail.com](mailto:omer.mkawy.om@gmail.com).